-The Powerspin has recently spun its way into my life and I’m really starting to quite like it.
-I certainly like the idea of a piece of exercise equipment which (a) doesn’t need it’s own room and (b) doesn’t need to be used for an hour a day to show any kind of results.
+The Powerspin has recently spun its way into my life, and I’m really starting to quite like it.
+I certainly like the idea of a piece of exercise equipment which (a) doesn’t need its own room and (b) doesn’t need to be used for an hour a day to show any kind of results.

-Sounds easy, doesn’t it!
-Well, like I said, when I started I felt like my arms belonged to someone else because I just couldn’t get the ball spinning smoothly and as soon as I started it would stop.
-However, I am a stubborn Mummy (I wonder where my children get it from!) and so I tried and tried and tried again until, just like when learning to ride a bike, I got it!
-The ball was spinning and as I managed to increase the momentum I felt the burn in my arms in places I didn’t know existed.
-There are lots of different exercises that you can do with the Powerspin to add variety to your Powerspin workout and if you’re feeling really committed you could even taken the Powerspin on holiday with you because it would fit perfectly in your suitcase.
+Sounds easy, doesn’t it?
+Well, as I said, when I started, I felt like my arms belonged to someone else because I just couldn’t get the ball spinning smoothly and as soon as I started, it would stop.
+However, I am a stubborn Mummy (I wonder where my children get it from!), and so I tried and tried and tried again until, just like when learning to ride a bike, I got it!
+The ball was spinning, and as I managed to increase the momentum I felt the burn in my arms in places I didn’t know existed.
+There are lots of different exercises that you can do with the Powerspin to add variety to your Powerspin workout, and if you’re feeling really committed, you could even take the Powerspin on holiday with you because it would fit perfectly in your suitcase.

 I am starting to notice an improvement in my arms as this is where I have been focusing my exercises at the moment, but as my Powerspin skills improve, I shall try other exercises to target different muscles.
 Who knows, one day, I might finally achieve Yummy Mummy status!!